Skip to content

 Installing Poe

-Add poethepoet as a development dependency:
+Install poethepoet as a global tool:

 uv add --dev poethepoet